genesiscommunitysuccess/docs/docs/platform-tooling/commands.md

 To remove database tables and all corresponding records instantly, use the DropTable command.

-The command takes a flag of **-t**, followed by a list of space-separated table names.
+The command takes a flag of '-t', followed by a list of space-separated table names.

 For example: